FlameVirgo/alpaca-factor-momentum-trader/README.md

 risk-adjusted basis out-of-sample** (Sharpe **0.81 vs 0.78**) with roughly **a third less drawdown** — see the caveats, which matter.

-> ⚠️ **Educational / research project.
-Paper trading only.** Nothing here is
-> financial advice.
-Trading involves risk of loss.
-See [PLAN.md](PLAN.md) for the
-> full strategy rationale, academic sources, the complete research trail, and
-> honest caveats.

 ## The strategy — Blended Dual Momentum

 Gary Antonacci's **Dual Momentum** combines two established academic edges: